Community program

 A community organisation wanted to understand the number of families with dependent children where a member of the family has a chronic health condition.

 The Community Data Liaison Officer provided data from ABS TableBuilder, together with resources to help the community obtain data from TableBuilder in future.
-The data are being used to explore possible education and support sessions for families.
+The data are being used to plan for education and support sessions for families in the community.

 Supporting Governance of Indigenous Data